 Read more about our energy-saving procedures, which has decreased the amount of electricity purchased from the grid by almost five percent:

 Installing occupancy sensors

 Occupancy sensors significantly reduce electrical usage by automatically turn off lights when campus spaces are not occupied.
 They have been installed in a number of campus offices, conference rooms, classrooms, and restrooms – approximately 6,500 on the Evanston campus, 500 on the Chicago campus, and 800 in the Feinberg School of Medicine.
 The sensors have a dual-mode of operation (infra-red and ultrasonic) to ensure that lights remain on while the space is occupied.

 De-lamping and lighting modifications

 Site surveys conducted in 2006 and 2007 identified that many spaces at the University had either too many lighting fixtures or inefficient lighting.
-Since approximately one-third of annual electrical usage can be attributed to lighting, outdated and inefficient lighting across both campuses are being replaced with new technologies that offer improved light output at reduced energy consumption.
-As part of this process, spaces that were identified as over-lit are permanently delamped.
+Since approximately one-third of annual electrical usage can be attributed to lighting, outdated, and inefficient lighting across both campuses have been replaced with new technologies that offer improved light output at reduced energy consumption.
+Through this initiative, over 95 percent of NU’s campuses have been relamped!

 Updating HVAC systems

 We are working to revamp old, outdated heating, ventilation, and air conditioning (HVAC) systems for maximum efficiency without sacrificing the comfort of building occupants.
 We're decommissioning unused fume hoods, better controlling the ventilation of unoccupied building spaces, and upgrading current steam and chilled water generation and distribution systems to operate in accordance with industry best practices.